MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/fileact-store-and-forward-scenario.md

 ---
 description: "Learn more about: FileAct Store and Forward Scenario"
-title: "FileAct Store and Forward Scenario | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "FileAct Store and Forward Scenario" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 58353105-79ac-41af-853e-b83917e2b078
-caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # FileAct Store and Forward Scenario
 Before you begin the steps in this scenario, you must complete [Preparing to Use the Tutorial](../../adapters-and-accelerators/fileact-interact/preparing-to-use-the-tutorial1.md).